 Even though the D200 has a larger sensor, both cameras offer the same resolution of 10 megapixel.
 This implies that the D200 has a lower pixel density and larger individual pixels (with a pixel pitch of 6.11μm versus 4.74μm for the E-3), which gives it a potential advantage in terms of light gathering capacity.
 It should, however, be noted that the E-3 is a somewhat more recent model (by 1 year and 11 months) than the D200, and its sensor might have benefitted from technological advances during this time that at least partly compensate for the smaller pixel size.

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
+For most cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D200 has a markedly higher DXO score than the E-3 (overall score 8 points higher), which will translate into better image quality.
 The advantage is based on 0.7 bits higher color depth, 1 EV in additional dynamic range, and -0 stops in additional low light sensitivity.
-The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 |Olympus E-3 (⇒ rgt)||Four Thirds||10.0||3648||2736||no||21.6||10.5||571||56|